ModiaSim/Modia3D.jl/README.md

    `include("$(Modia3D.path)/examples/dynamics/Simulate_DoublePendulumWithDampers.jl")`

-If Modia3D cannot use one of the renderers above, it will continue with renderer **NoRenderer** where animation is switched off.
+If Modia3D cannot use one of the renderers above, it will continue with renderer **NoRenderer** where result animation is switched off.

 ## Documentation